Well, perhaps I should brief you on how we found ourselves here:

 These pedals are typically rock solid and will still be going strong for many seasons.
 They are usually light and have a shape that doesn’t block your efficiency when pedaling with large feet.
 They neither affect your grip.

-They are generously sized and cradle your shoes superbly for enhanced stability, comfort, and of course, grasp for big riders.
+Plus, they are generously sized and cradle your shoes superbly for enhanced stability, comfort, and of course, grasp for big riders.

 Some have a low-profile design that delivers an added ground clearance and will work for every plus-size man mountain bike.